 A home inventory serves two important functions.
 First, it allows you to calculate the value of your possessions to ensure you are purchasing an adequate amount of contents coverage.
 Second, it will be your greatest asset in the event of a disaster when you need to prove to your home insurance company that you owned that flat screen TV and $3,000 leather couch, for example.

-So act now and download our home inventory form to get started.
-And remember – always keep your home inventory in a safe or at a friend’s house so it is not ruined in a fire or other natural disaster.
+Remember – always keep your home inventory in a safe or at a friend’s house so it is not ruined in a fire or other natural disaster.
 Better yet, store a copy electronically.

 What if I need additional coverage for a specific item?